 We have since had a half a day follow-up review from David Deacon in September 2015, and a short overview of his findings can be found in a letter at the bottom of this section also.
 We intend to continue to work with David and other like minded partners in the future to further improve the achievement of our disadvantaged pupils.
 Furthermore, one of our Senior Leaders is now a trained Pupil Premium Reviewer also.

-The Governors intend to commission the next external Pupil Premium Review in the 2019-20 academic year.
+The Governors intend to commission the next external Pupil Premium Review in this academic year.
 In the meantime, the Pupil Premium strategy will continually be quality assured and challenged by the named Pupil Premium linked Governor.